LOOK BACK: 1993 World Trade Center terror attack

-MANHATTAN, New York --It's been almost 25 years since February 26, 1993, when terrorists set off a homemade bomb in a parking garage under the World Trade Center's twin towers.
+MANHATTAN, New York (WABC) --It's been 25 years since February 26, 1993, when terrorists set off a homemade bomb in a parking garage under the World Trade Center's twin towers.

 Six people died, including a pregnant woman, and more than 1, 000 were injured in the massive explosion.